U. L. Washington: Post-playing career

-In 1989, the Pittsburgh Pirates hired Washington as the manager of the Welland Pirates in the New York-Penn League.
+In 1989, the Pittsburgh Pirates hired Washington as the manager of the Welland Pirates in the New York–Penn League.
 Washington also coached and managed in the minor league organizations of the Royals (1991–98), Los Angeles Dodgers (1999), Minnesota Twins (2001–02), and Boston Red Sox (2003–14).
-Working for the Greenville Drive in 2013, Washington worked with Mookie Betts, helping him change his swing to become more of a power hitter.
+While coaching the Greenville Drive in 2013, Washington helped Mookie Betts change his swing to become more of a power hitter.

 In 1992, while coaching the Memphis Chicks, Washington appeared in one game as a shortstop, going hitless in two at bats.

 Personal life

 Washington and his wife, Sandra, had two children.
 He died on March 3, 2024, at age 70, after a battle with cancer, in Atoka, Oklahoma.

-Washington regularly kept a toothpick in his mouth during games, a habit he developed in his youth as an alternative to chewing tobacco, which he disliked, and also in partial emulation of his father.
-“My father did the same thing.
-It’s just a habit,” Washington said.
+Washington regularly kept a toothpick in his mouth during games, a habit he developed in his youth as an alternative to chewing tobacco, which he disliked, and also in partial emulation of his father.“My father did the same thing.
+It’s just a habit,” he said.
 “But without it, I feel naked.
 People act like all this is strange, but I don’t think it’s strange at all.”